On this page, you can read questions and answers about our live-in care service.

 It’s not just elderly people who can benefit from live-in care.
 We also offer Personal Assistants for Younger People too.

 How much does a live-in carer cost?

 Working out the cost of your live-in care can be confusing but working in the care sector for the past 20 years, our team have a wealth of knowledge and experience and take great pride in being open and flexible according to your budget.

 The cost of live-in care will, of course, vary depending on which Trinity service you’re considering.
-For example, if you decide to opt for our Introductory Care service, the cost of live-in care will made up of your carer’s fee (which you negotiate with them directly), their travel expenses, and our fee for setting up, managing and maintaining your Introductory service.
-This service is more suitable for those able to manage their own routine but if your needs are more comprehensive, our Managed Care Service, which offers more support may be more suitable.
+For example, if you decide to opt for our Self-managed live-in care service, the cost of live-in care will make up of your carer’s fee (which you negotiate with them directly), their travel expenses, and our fee for setting up your care, managing and maintaining your Self-managed service.
+This service is more suitable for those able to manage their own routine but if your needs are more comprehensive, our Trinity-managed care service, which offers more support may be more suitable.